TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/recoveryservices-a2a-diagnostic-azurevmisnotindesiredprovisioningstate.md

 # Enable replication failed as virtual machine is not in desired state
 <!--issueDescription-->
-Failed to enable replication, as virtual machine is not in desired state.
+Failed to enable replication, because the virtual machine is not in desired state.
 <!--/issueDescription-->

 ## **Recommended Steps**

-To enable replication on the VM, the provisioning state should be succeeded.
-To resolve this issue, make sure that the virtual machine provisioning state is Succeeded.
+To enable replication on the virtual machine, the provisioning state should be succeeded.
+To resolve this issue, make sure that the virtual machine's provisioning state is Succeeded.
 Then retry the operation.
-For more information, see [VM's provisioning state is not valid (error code 150019)](https://docs.microsoft.com/azure/site-recovery/azure-to-azure-troubleshoot-errors#vms-provisioning-state-is-not-valid-error-code-150019).
+For more information, see [virtual machine's provisioning state is not valid (error code 150019)](https://docs.microsoft.com/azure/site-recovery/azure-to-azure-troubleshoot-errors#vms-provisioning-state-is-not-valid-error-code-150019).